learn-co-students/js-looping-and-iteration-filter-lab-v-000/README.md

  * `findMatching`- This function takes an array of `drivers` and a `string` as arguments, and returns the matching list of drivers.
 The function should be case insensitive.
  * `fuzzyMatch` - This function takes an array of `drivers` and a `string` as arguments for querying the array, and returns all drivers whose names begin with the provided letters.
- * `matchName` = This function takes an array of `drivers` and a `string` as argument.
+ * `matchName` - This function takes an array of `drivers` and a `string` as arguments.
 In this function, each element of the `drivers` array is a JavaScript object that has a property of `name`.
 The function should return each element whose `name` property matches the provided `string` argument.

 ## Resources